cpa02cmz/oh-my-opencode/README.md

 #### Built-in LSP Tools

+The features you use in your editor—other agents cannot access them.
+Oh My OpenCode hands those very tools to your LLM Agent.
+Refactoring, navigation, and analysis are all supported using the same OpenCode configuration.

 [OpenCode provides LSP](https://opencode.ai/docs/lsp/), but only for analysis.
 Oh My OpenCode equips you with navigation and refactoring tools matching the same specification.

 - **lsp_hover**: Get type info, docs, signatures at position